miguelaledesma/miguelaledesma.github.io/_projects/2_project.md

     User onboarding
 </div>

 Overall, my experience at Nodestead Inc. has been a rewarding one that has allowed me to demonstrate my skills in software development, problem-solving, and teamwork.
-It has also given me the opportunity to further my passion for software engineering and to work on projects that have made a tangible impact on the company and its users.
+It also gave me the opportunity to further my passion for software engineering and to work on projects that have made a tangible impact on the company and its users.